alexwit/project-guiri/README.md

 AppName: Guidi

-Guidi is a platform which connects travellers with local people so they can arrange a meeting to show them around or go to events together.
+Guidi is a JAVA based - platform which connects travellers with local people so they can arrange a meeting to show them around or go to events together.

+Platform JAVA

 ###Features
 #####Tourists